jyw-atgithub/jyw-atgithub/README.md

 3. **Sequencing bias** I am trying to figure out why Drosophila is so hard to sequence with ONT (and other) technologies.
 This is a developing project.

-In addition to my research, welcome to visit my [Flickr Album](https://www.flickr.com/photos/oscar56312/albums)
+In addition to my research, welcome to visit my [Flickr Album](https://www.flickr.com/photos/oscar56312/albums) If you are a tea person, let's hang out!
+Definition of tea here: the products made from young leaves of Camellia sinensis (var. sinensis or var. assamica) without blending